1978 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Easy Way to Know Your 1978 Half Dollar Value

 The value of your 1978 half dollar depends on multiple factors working together.
-Look closely at Kennedy’s portrait and the eagle’s details to assess wear levels.
+Look closely at Kennedy’s portrait hair and the eagle’s details to assess wear levels — any smoothing on Kennedy’s curls above the ear is the first sign of circulation.

-Mint marks—found on the obverse near the date—indicate production location and influence worth.
-Surface condition matters too: original mint luster, lack of contact marks, and proper storage all contribute to overall desirability.
+Mint marks appear on the obverse near the date.
+A “D” means Denver, an “S” means San Francisco (proof only), and no mint mark means Philadelphia.
+Surface condition matters too: original mint luster, an absence of contact marks, and careful storage all contribute to collector desirability.

 1978 Half Dollar Value Guides